Are Golden Retrievers Good Family Dogs? Tips & What to Expect

 The secret for dog-searching is that there isn’t one specific breed of “family dog.”
 Whether or not a dog is a “family dog” depends on a breed’s temperament, age, size, and family activity level.

 Thankfully, Golden Retrievers, also fondly known as Goldies, are versatile dogs that generally make good forever friends.
+Golden Retrievers are great family dogs.
 These dogs have a long reputation as being among the top 5 most popular family dog breeds consistently for years for a good reason.
-Here’s why.

 Are Golden Retrievers Good With Kids?